 On the second day of the event, the conversations continued with Lead, insight2impact, Hennie Bester stating that young people are the drivers of innovation and with Nigeria’s growing youth population, the country is poised to be the innovation hub of the continent.

 Bester also shared insights from a research survey on Nigeria’s digital future, conducted by insight2impact in partnership with LBS, Data Science Nigeria, Nigeria Inter-Bank Settlement System Plc (NIBSS), and the Central Bank of Nigeria (CBN).
 According to the research, Nigeria is a global leader in digital financial identity, case in point the Bank Verification Number (BVN) that allows the segmentation of new digital elites.
 He concluded that the results of the research show Nigeria as a country on the move and one that is changing in its behaviour.

-At a panel session moderated by LBS Academic Director, Dr Olayinka David-West, other experts including Product Manager, Paystack, Khadijah Abu; Payment System Management Department, Central Bank of Nigeria, Samuel Okojere; Executive Director (Business Development), NIBSS, Seyi Adenmosun and Open Banking expert, Adedeji Olowe further explored topics such as payment products, post-payment experiences, payment infrastructure, and regulations.
+At a panel session moderated by LBS Academic Director, Prof Olayinka David-West, other experts including Product Manager, Paystack, Khadijah Abu; Payment System Management Department, Central Bank of Nigeria, Samuel Okojere; Executive Director (Business Development), NIBSS, Seyi Adenmosun and Open Banking expert, Adedeji Olowe further explored topics such as payment products, post-payment experiences, payment infrastructure, and regulations.

 LBS, through its Sustainable and Inclusive Digital Financial Services (SIDFS) initiative, engages in research and advocacy projects with the goal of creating an inclusive ecosystem for financial services.